WISE-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WISE-TV carried NBC Weather Plus on virtual channel 33.3 from 2006 until that network ceased operation on December 1, 2008.

 Analog-to-digital conversion

-WISE-TV shut down its analog signal, over UHF channel 33, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 19.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 33.
+WISE-TV shut down its analog signal, over UHF channel 33, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 19, using virtual channel 33.
 WISE-TV eventually moved to digital channel 18.
 On August 31, 2018, WISE moved from digital channel 18 to channel 34 as part of phase zero of the repack, rather than the originally scheduled phase six of the repack.